bkerley/chimichanga/README.markdown

 Welcome to Chimichanga
 ======================

-Chimichanga is a crummy stack based language I wrote because I was tired and bored after moving stuff and shopping in my sweet new apartment in Miami.
+Chimichanga is a crummy stack based language.
+Right now it's broken to require x86\_64 while I play with bytecode.

 How do I compile this?
 ----------------------